GerardoDiaz22/doc_search_ai/README.md

 - [ ] Add more aggresive tokenization # Gerardo
 - [x] Change UI to select a document # Gerardo
 - [x] Improve performance of get_similar_documents # Gerardo
+- [ ] Add clustering as filter for the search